EU AI Act for HR Tech Companies: What You Need to Know

 - Testing the system to identify the most appropriate risk management measures

-For CV screening tools, this requires specifically assessing the risk of discrimination based on protected characteristics: age, gender, ethnicity, disability, religion, and sexual orientation.
-Your risk management system must document how the algorithm handles these variables and what safeguards prevent discriminatory outcomes.
+For CV screening tools in particular, that means assessing the risk of discrimination on protected characteristics: age, gender, ethnicity, disability, religion, and sexual orientation.
+Your risk management system has to document how the algorithm handles those variables and which safeguards stop discriminatory outcomes.

 Data Governance and Training Data Requirements (Article 10)

-Article 10 imposes strict requirements on the data used to train, validate, and test HR tech AI systems.
-This is where many providers face their greatest challenge.
+Article 10 sets strict requirements on the data you use to train, validate, and test HR tech AI systems.
+This is where most providers hit their hardest wall.

-Training data for recruitment AI must meet the following criteria:
+Training data for recruitment AI has to meet the following criteria:

 - Relevance and representativeness: Your training data must be relevant to the intended geographical scope and context of use.
 A CV screening tool trained primarily on data from one demographic group will not meet this standard.